owncloud/ocis/eos.md

 ### Run it!

+Preconditions
+* `go` (from golang.org/dl) and `gcc` (via e.g. `apt install build-essential`) are installed
+* No eos components are running.
+If in doubt, begin with `make eos-stop`

-We poured the nitty gritty details of setting up ocis into Makefile destinations.
+We poured the nitty gritty details of setting up ocis into Makefile targets.
 After running

 ```
 $ make eos-start
 ```

-the eos related docker containers will be created, started and setup to authenticate a gainst the ocis-glauth service.
+the eos related docker containers will be created, started and setup to authenticate against the ocis-glauth service.

-It will also copy the ocis binary tho the `eos-cli1` container and start `ocis reva-storage-home` with the necessary environment variables to use the eos storage driver.
+It will also copy the ocis binary to the `eos-cli1` container and start `ocis reva-storage-home` with the necessary environment variables to use the eos storage driver.

 For details have a look at the `Makefile`.